dcunited001/te-xel-io/app/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer.md

 Well, we can examine the statistics, but that's not really conclusive.
 While useful, statistic modeling is innately subjective, usually.
 We'll have to catch them *red handed*, so to speak.

 We'd need to analyze genetic data from viral samples.
 There's only so much mutation that can occur per generation without destroying a viral genome.
-While there is are "copy-and-paste" mechanisms in genetics, whereby whole genes shift position, reverse or jump chromosomes, it is highly unlikely that this would appear cross-species or cross-virus.
+While there are "copy-and-paste" mechanisms in genetics, whereby whole genes shift position, reverse or jump chromosomes, it is highly unlikely that this would appear cross-species or cross-virus.

 ![Z-DNA](/img/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer/zdna.gif)